radiomix/jenkins-ami/README.md

 # Goal
-We run Jenkins on an Instance stored AMI to convert it into an EBS-backed AMI.
+Converting a running Jenkins installation on an Instance stored AMI into an EBS-backed AMI.
-This [article](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ComponentsAMIs.html) explains the difference between an Instance stored and an EBS stored AMI.

 + Install and play with Jenkins on an Instance store AMI
-+ Backup Jenkins effectively
-+ Convert the current Jenkins AMI from an Instance stored AMI into an EBS backed AMI
++ Backup the current Jenkins AMI as an Instance stored AMI or an EBS backed AMI
 + Replay the Jenkins backup to the EBS backed AMI